 'Managing out' refers to when management makes an employee's working life so unpleasant, the employee decides to hand in their notice.
 Some employees aren't aware that this is a management tactic, even though they may be the victim of it.

-It's quite difficult to legally sack a worker if the management of a company is unhappy with them; that's why they have to use covert strategies to make life unpleasant for the individual.
+It's quite difficult to legally sack a worker (in some countries) if the management of a company is unhappy with them; that's why they have to use covert strategies to make life unpleasant for the individual.
 This process could include: criticising an employee's work repeatedly and never giving them credit; not supporting them in learning or developing; keeping them out of communication loops; ignoring their requests or making their life at the company difficult in general.

 There are two sides to every story, so let's think about what it's like for both parties involved.